jsulmont/xtdb-cl/README.md

    :|xt/id| E6DD10F4-1B65-4193-AA59-47236CD464F9))
 ```
 ## XTDB queries
-Obviously, Common Lisp has none of Clojure syntactic suggars, and we chose not to introduce any (this is Lisp after all) but instead use some from  well established CL libs (e.g. [Serapeum](https://github.com/ruricolist/serapeum/blob/master/REFERENCE.md), [Fset](https://github.com/slburson/fset) etc).
+Common Lisp doesn't have most of the syntactic suggars Clojure added; we chose not to introduce any (this is Lisp after all) but instead use some from  well established CL libs (e.g. [Serapeum](https://github.com/ruricolist/serapeum/blob/master/REFERENCE.md), [Fset](https://github.com/slburson/fset) etc).
 Here is how the XTQL version of [Q2 from the TPCH suite](https://github.com/xtdb/xtdb/blob/2.x/modules/datasets/src/main/clojure/xtdb/datasets/tpch/xtql.clj#L26-L45) can be written:
 ### SQL
 SQL statements are transmitted as strings to the server.
 Hence the code snippet above would become: